ethanrushh/Relay-Chat/README.md

 ## Help, Feature Requests or Support
 Support for this application is not guarranteed at all.
 If you wish to help, need help with the app, have a feature request or would like to notify me of a bug you've spotted, message me through Relay!
 My username is `Ethan` (with the capital E).
 I have this app on my phone so I'll likely respond quickly to any messages you send me.
 Make sure to check back for a response!

+## Source code?
+The source code for the CDN gateway, messaging backend, (soon to be) Kubernetes files and front end will be available "soon".
+For security reasons I don't currently feel comfortable sharing this source code.
+If you would like a peek or wish to contribute, get in touch!